 The application process is a two part process.
 Part one is submission of your application form and part two is submission of your provision of evidence form.

 Once you have submitted your application form you will be allocated an online account and sent an email with your username and password.
 You will use these login details to log onto the members section our website where you will be able to download the provision of evidence form for completion of part two of the application process.
 You can also view your personal details, upload trainee quarterly reviews if you are a trainee accredited paralegal and submit CPD.

 You will receive emails throughout your application process advising you of the stage you are presently at and throughout the process you can contact the accredited paralegal account manager with any questions.

 Once your application has been approved you will receive an invoice for the membership fee due.
-Upon payment of this you will receive a certificate from the Law Society.
+On payment of this we will send your a you Law Society certificate.
 A copy of this certificate should be passed to your current employer for their records.

 Annual membership is £125.00.
 If you are a new member and join partway through the year this fee will be calculated pro rata.

 If you are a graduate of a Central Law Training (CLT) Specialist Paralegal Qualification then you are entitled to free membership for the remainder of the practice year in which you graduate.
 Please contact us direct for more information on this or advise us of this when submitting your application form.

-You are now able to call yourself an accredited paralegal and use the accredited paralegal logo on your emails, business cards and company website (see brand guidelines for use).
-For trainee accredited paralegals, whilst you may use the terms trainee accredited paralegal, you are not permitted to use the logo until you have completed your traineeship year.
+You are now able to call yourself an accredited paralegal and use the accredited paralegal logo on your emails, business cards and company website.
+For trainee accredited paralegals, while you may use the term trainee accredited paralegal, you are not permitted to use the logo until you have completed your traineeship year.

 The requirement for your 10 hours CPD will also start and you will be required to log this online by January of the current practice year.